UW-Hydro/bmorph/docs/bmorph_tutorial.rst

     basin_topo = xr.open_dataset('../topologies/basin_topology_file_name.nc').load()

-Sometimes meterological data may only be available for a larger region or watershed than anlayzing, so the following data will be described under such an assumption.
+Sometimes meteoorological data may only be available for a larger region or watershed than anlayzing, so the following data will be described under such an assumption.

-Here we load in some example meterological data: daily minimum temperature (tmin), seasonal precipitation (prec), and daily maximum temperature (tmax).
+Here we load in some example meteorological data: daily minimum temperature (tmin), seasonal precipitation (prec), and daily maximum temperature (tmax).
 You can use similar or completely different data, just note naming should be universally updated and unused names should be deleted or commented out completely.

 .. code:: ipython3